AlisterRutter/workstation-setup/README.md

 # workstation-setup
-Lite scripts to setup a workstation
+Lite scripts to setup a workstation.

 ## Important security warning